 Why book with TreXperience?

-- Local Expert: Get the best prices and best service with a 100% Peruvian company
+- Local Expert: Get the best prices and service with a 100% Peruvian company.

-- Expert Tour Guides: Our tour guides are professionals and fluent in English
+- Expert Tour Guides: Our guides are professionals and fluent in English.

-Full Itinerary of Machu Picchu day trip
+Full Itinerary of the Machu Picchu Day Trip

-On this memorable day, we'll be collecting you from your hotel around 4:00 am.
-If you're planning to stay in the Sacred Valley, don´t worry, we'll be happy to pick you up between 6 and 7 am, as we're really close to Ollantaytambo.
-Then, we'll go for a little drive through the charming Sacred Valley heading to the train station in Ollantaytambo, where you'll hop on board the train to Machu Picchu Pueblo, also called Aguas Calientes town.
+On this memorable day, we’ll pick you up from your hotel around 4:00 AM.
+If you’re staying in the Sacred Valley, pick‑ups run between 6:00 and 7:00 AM.
+Enjoy a scenic drive through the Sacred Valley to the Ollantaytambo train station, where you’ll board the train to Machu Picchu Pueblo (Aguas Calientes).

 Price for Machu Picchu Full Day Trip